sahilrajput03/learn-raspberry/using-mongodb.md

 		roles: [ "userAdminAnyDatabase", "dbAdminAnyDatabase", "readWriteAnyDatabase"] // creating master user by using such roles })

-// ADD A GLOBAL USER TO HAVE READ/WRITE ACCESS TO DATABASE DB1 AND DB2. db.createUser(
+// ADD A GLOBAL USER TO HAVE READ/WRITE ACCESS TO DATABASE DB1 AND DB2.
+(GLOBAL as we are adding this user to the admin database itself) db.createUser(
 	{
 		user: "mohit",